+DSOC 011

-DSOC 011 \ Success Strategies Lab
+Success Strategies Lab

 Provides students with an opportunity to acquire fundamental computer skills and practical knowledge in applications needed for success in college coursework.
 Hands-on topics include use of the College portal for access to College and course materials, email guidelines, Internet research methods, file management and organization, and software for assisting in compiling research ideas and notes.
 In addition, exercises will be completed related to word processing (outlining tools, tables and columns to organize lists, report formatting), spreadsheet fundamentals (calculating GPA, budgets, measurement conversions and formulas, timesheets) and presentation software (developing projects).
+Prerequisite: Must obtain a "C" or higher for successful completion.